LiamConnors/transit-data-in-python/docs/index.md

 # Transit data in Python

 Welcome to the Transit data in Python site.
-This site provides tutorials, guides, and reference material for working with transit data.
+This site provides tutorials, guides, and reference material for working with transit data in Python.

 ## Contents